-On August 20, 2019, Brookfield Asset Management Inc. ("BAM"), a holder of approximately 45% of the issued and outstanding Common Shares of Acadian Timber Corp. sold all of its interest in Acadian to Macer Forest Holdings Inc. ("Macer"), an Ontario corporation in the business of acquiring, and holding for the long term, shares of companies owning and operating forest and recreational properties.
+On August 20, 2019, BAM sold all of its interest in Acadian to Macer Forest Holdings Inc. ("Macer"), an Ontario corporation in the business of acquiring, and holding for the long term, shares of companies owning and operating forest and recreational properties.
 In connection with BAM's sale of its investment in Acadian to Macer, the stand-by-equity commitment between BAM and Acadian was terminated in accordance with its terms.

-On September 9, 2019, the Corporation entered into an agreement with its external manager, Brookfield Timberlands Management LP ("Brookfield LP"), a subsidiary of BAM, to terminate the asset management agreement between Acadian and Brookfield LP and internalize Acadian's asset management function (the "Internalization").
+On September 9, 2019, the Corporation entered into an agreement with Brookfield LP to terminate the asset management agreement between Acadian and Brookfield LP and internalize Acadian's asset management function (the "Internalization").
 As a result of the Internalization, the annual base management fee, the annual performance fee and any other fees payable by Acadian to Brookfield LP were eliminated.
 In connection with the Internalization, Acadian entered into a transition services agreement with BAM (the "Transition Services Agreement"), pursuant to which BAM agreed to provide certain transition services to Acadian (the "Transition Services") for a period of up to 24 months ending on September 9, 2021 (the "Transition Period").
 The Transition Services will be provided by BAM at no cost to Acadian, other than a certain reimbursement amount to be paid by Acadian to BAM.
 In addition, the Transition Services Agreement includes exclusivity provisions that are to Acadian's benefit and restrict BAM during the Transition Period from owning or managing timberlands in the jurisdictions in which Acadian operates, subject to certain limited exceptions.